skarjan/avdveen.nl/README.md

 From 90+ locally to a score of 28 on a public wifi connection.

 It seems I can speed things up by appropriatly sizing the images.
+Looking to read up on this.
+MDN seems to have a good article.

+#### Add English version

+Currently everything is in Dutch.
+Acknowledged with the fact that 'ENG' language selector is disabled.
+I need to sit down one afternoon and get it done.

+#### Àdd a projects section

+I'd like to demo more of my skills with additional projects.
+Like the 'Bootstrap Form Validation' I did.

 ##### TO BE CONTINUED